johnbrandborg/cruds/README.md

 >>> data = catfact_ninja.read("fact")
 ```

-Interact with RESTful APIs using Create, Read, Update and Delete requests easily,
+Interact with RESTful APIs using Create, Read, Update and Delete requests quickly,
-and safely.
-Focus on using Python data types instead of worrying about serialization.
-Authentication, URL encoding, timeouts, retries, and rate limit back-off are all built
-in.
+easily, and safely.

 Features:
  * Authentication with a bearer token or username and password
- * JSON serialization/deserialize
+ * Data serialization/deserialize (Only JSON format)
- * URL Parameters handled as Dictionaries
+ * Request parameters as Dictionaries and automatically URL encoded
  * Default connection timeout (300 seconds)
- * Raises exceptions on bad status codes
+ * Raises exceptions on bad status codes (Can be whitelisted)
  * Retries with back-off
  * SSL Verification
- * Custom URLLib3 PoolManagers can be used
+ * Logging for monitoring

 ### Installation